Kojo Tsikata: Biography

+In August 1981, he took the Ghana Military Intelligence to an Accra High Court seeking an injunction to bar them from tailing him.
+His contention was that "beatings allegedly suffered during interrogation by Military Intelligence officers constituted inhuman treatment and that his continuous surveillance by Military Intelligence constituted "unlawful interference in his human, constitutional and civil rights".
+This injunction was not granted by the High Court.

 Role in government

 He was appointed Special Adviser in 1982 under the Provisional National Defence Council (PNDC) government led by Jerry Rawlings.
 He had been in charge of national security since 1982.
 He also served as a member of the Council of State of Ghana.
 In July 1985, he was appointed as a substantive member of the PNDC in charge of National Security and Foreign Affairs.
 He is credited with the setting up of the security network which ensured the survival of the PNDC.

 In 1995, he was asked to join a negotiating team to help restore peace to Liberia during the First Liberian Civil War.
 With him were Mohamed Ibn Chambas who was the then Deputy Foreign Minister, and Brigadier General Agyemfra, accompanied by Harry Mouzillas from the Ghana News Agency as a journalist to cover the events.
-They travelled to join James Victor Gbeho, the Resident Representative of then Chairman of the Economic Community of West African States (ECOWAS), Flt Lt Jerry John Rawlings and Mr Ate Allotey, a diplomat.
+They travelled to join James Victor Gbeho, the Resident Representative of then Chairman of the Economic Community of West African States (ECOWAS), Flt Lt Jerry John Rawlings and Mr. Ate Allotey, a diplomat.

 He was appointed by Gaddafi to a senior advisory position in charge of the Al Mathaba central committee, a support centre for the liberation movement and anti-imperialist and anti-Zionist organisations.